Everything You Need To Know About Buying Groups

 Receiving – Once the item arrives at the buying group’s warehouse, they will “check in” the item.
 Once this is done, you will be emailed a receipt showing what they received and how much you were paid.
 The amount paid for that item will then be added to your account.

-Timing – Once an item is delivered to the warehouse, it can take a few days for it to show in your dashboard as “received”.
+Timing – Once an item is delivered to the warehouse, it can take a couple days for it to show in your dashboard as “received”.
 The timing will vary by group and the time of the year.
 Peak times like Black Friday can take longer.
-Another reason I like MaxOutDeals is that they are generally very quick to check things in.
+Another reason I like Buying Group is that they are generally very quick to check things in.
 My first few orders were checked in the day it arrived.
-On average though, it typically takes 3-4 days.
+On average though, it typically takes 2-3 days.

-Payment – Once you have a balance in your account, you can request an e-check for your balance.
-MaxOutDeals typically generates the check within 1-2 business days, which is much faster than other buying groups I’ve tried.
-(One more reason why MaxOutDeals is at the top of my list!)
+Payment – Once you have a balance in your account, you can request an e-check for your balance or an ACH payment.
+Buying Group typically sends your payment in about a week, but again can vary based on the time of year and the number of deals they’re buying.
 Once the check is generated, you can print the check from your account and then deposit it into your bank account.

 Stay Organized